FLOW-MATIC: Innovations and influence

 The Laning and Zierler system was the first programming language to parse algebraic formulae.
 When Hopper became aware of that language in 1954, it altered the trajectory of her work.
-FLOW-MATIC was the first programming language to express operations using English-like statements.
+FLOW-MATIC was the first programming language to express operations using English-like statements instead of symbols that have no meaning.
 It was also the first system to distinctly separate the description of data from the operations on it.
 Its data definition language, unlike its executable statements, was not English-like; rather, data structures were defined by filling in pre-printed forms.